purtuga/SPWidgets/documentation/SPWidgets.SPControlUpload.md

 -   **noFileErrorMessage** : *String.
 Optional.
 Default=""* <br />
     Error to display when no file is selected (but user clicks Upload).
 New with v2.2

+-   **uploadDonePage** : *String.
+Optional.
+Default="/undefined".* <br />
+    The url of the page that should be loaded after the file has been uploaded successful.
+Under normal use, there should be no need to change the default on this input parameter, and it may be depricated in the future.

+-   **uploadPage** :  *String.
+Optional.
+Default="/_layouts/Upload.aspx".* <br />
+    The relative URL from the WebSite root to the upload page.
+Default is "/_layouts/Upload.aspx".
+This value is appended to to the website full url, which is retrieved using SPServices utility.
+Parameter should, in normal conditions, not be changed and it may be depricated in the future.

 Event Object